The following information answers landlords’ most common questions about housing benefit for the properties they let.

 The local Authority will have no involvement with either the calculation or payment of Housing Benefit once the claim has transferred over to Universal Credit.
 Landlords may have to collect their rent directly from their tenant as payments direct to the landlord are not normally an option.

 When Housing Benefit payments are made directly to the landlord, detailed entitlement notifications are sent to the landlord for each new assessment.
 In addition payment schedules confirming both the amount and period covered by the payment are also provided via email.

-More and more the Housing Benefit department is receiving requests for this information to be provided again, often for long periods and for previous financial years.
+We frequently receive requests for this information to be provided again, often for long periods and for previous financial years.
 As this work is extremely resource intensive please be advised that this service will no longer be provided as a matter of course.
-In exceptional circumstances duplicate details maybe provided, but a charge will be made for this service and it will not be given priority.
+In exceptional circumstances duplicate details may be provided, but a charge will be made for this service and it will not be given priority.